How to scrape a page behind a login in Playwright

 // scrape-with-session.mjs

-// Run this as often as you like.
-It never logs in; it replays the saved session.
+// run this as often as you like. it never logs in; it replays the saved session.

 import { chromium } from 'playwright'